mpampuch/nextflow-notes/README.md

 By default, nextflow expects a shell script in the script block.

+> [!NOTE]
-**Note:** Since Nextflow uses the same Bash syntax for variable substitutions in strings, Bash environment variables need to be escaped using the `\` character.
+> Since Nextflow uses the same Bash syntax for variable substitutions in strings, Bash environment variables need to be escaped using the `\` character.
 The escaped version will be resolved later, returning the task directory (e.g. `work/7f/f285b80022d9f61e82cd7f90436aa4/`), while `$PWD` would show the directory where you're running Nextflow.

 Example: